Deborah Stipek

-Deborah Stipek is the Judy Koch Professor of Education at the Stanford Graduate School of Education (GSE) and a professor by courtesy of psychology.
+Deborah Stipek is the Judy Koch Professor of Education at the Stanford University Graduate School of Education (GSE) and a professor by courtesy of psychology.
 She also serves as the Peter E. Haas Faculty Director of the Haas Center for Public Service at Stanford.
 From 2001 to 2012 and then again from 2014 to 2015 she served as the I James Quillen Dean of the GSE at Stanford.
 Prior to Stanford she was a faculty member at the University of California, Los Angeles (UCLA) School of Education, where she served for 10 of her 23 years as the director of the Corinne Seeds University Elementary School and the Urban Education Studies Center.
 During this time, she took a year off to work for U.S. Senator Bill Bradley.

 Education

 Stipek holds a B.S. in psychology from the University of Washington (1972) and a Ph.D. in developmental psychology from Yale University (1977).